Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [ ] Research: Manually add Keyboard shortcuts function for pycharm.
 Describe the exact process, in order to parametrize and create a func that does it for any program
 - [ ] `data_features.sh`: Screenshots Keyboard combination set to the same as for windows or similar (Windows+Shift+s) --> create to function to install custom keyboard shortcut combinations
 - [ ] `functions_common.sh`: (depends on merging installationtype with `common_data.sh` table).
 Create a function to autogenerate the `README.md` table from the `common_data.sh` table
+- [ ] `common_data.md`: In the table, put the extensions .c, .h, etc in bold or put it in another field, so they are not between literal tildes.
+In that way, they are not recognized in the help.

 - [ ] `install.sh`, `uninstall.sh`: Add most significative asix2Atesting aliases & end conflicts with Up-to-Date Customizer duplication;
     - gris is bash function not alias